The Library will be CLOSED on Wednesday, July 4th for Independence Day.

 Mondays and Fridays at 10am

 Stories and crafts are geared toward 18 months-5 year-olds, but we encourage all ages to participate.
 Each session is 45 to 60 minutes long and includes songs, rhymes, fingerplays, flannelboards, several books, and a craft. ***New*** The library received a grant from the Paul V. Sherlock Center to make storytime more accessible to children with special needs.
 Monday storytime is our Sensory Storytime, with more sensory activities and supports like visual schedules and lap pads available.
 This is an inclusive program for ages 18 months-5 years.
-Please email us (firstname.lastname@example.org) or call to sign up (884-5524).
+Summer storytime will end on July 3oth – there is no storytime in August.
+The fall sessions will begin on Friday, September 7th.
+Please email us (email@example.com) or call to sign up (884-5524).
 Drop-ins are also welcome at any session.

 PAGES TO POPCORN BOOK CLUB